bootrako/bootrako.github.io/content/blog/decouple_game_from_engine.md

 Using this workflow, the game engine utilizes the game library as a plugin, with a thin layer on top acting as the glue between the engine and the library API.
 There are a couple of ways to interface between the engine and the game library:

-1. **Poll**: the engine layer manages the game library and is responsible for the game library's lifecycle.
-The engine layer will poll the game library for the current simulation state, and then reflect that state in the engine.
+1. **Poll**: the engine layer will query the game library for the current simulation state, and then reflect that state in the engine.
+Polling should be a quick operation that does not modify internal game state.
-2. **Host**: the engine layer provides callbacks to the game library that query or control aspects of the game engine.
+2. **Host**: the engine layer provides callbacks to the game library that control aspects of the game engine.
 In a way, the game library is a freestanding OS, and the game engine provides the capabilities of the host.

 These two methods of interfacing are not mutually exclusive; both should be used as necessary.